coachben/Employee-Hierarchy-Parser/README.md

 the manager they report to, and the employee’s salary.

 # Params
-Input type: <String> Employee Data
+Input type: String  - Employee Data

 # Results
-Return type: <Long> Salary Budget
+Return type: Long -  Salary Budget